bitovi/academy/src/technology-consulting/5-communication.md

 </details>

-### Exercise: Building strong social communication skills

-TODO

-Maybe this exercise is more like the Consulting one — brainstorm ways to improve the social aspects of your current client project.

 ### Exercise: Role-playing scenarios

 - Have participants practice adjusting their tone based on different roles and situations.
 For example, imagine you’re emailing a client who has expressed frustration about delays.
 First, draft a response that’s purely factual, and then revise it to add empathy and constructive language.
 Example: Instead of, “The delay happened because of changes on your end,” try, “We understand that changes have led to some delays, and we’re committed to helping get things back on track together.”